 No. You will need to download your score report as a pdf and send it by email to the School of Medicine Admissions Office at email@example.com.
 The score report should include a verification code and your AMCAS ID.
 Please include “MSBMS” in the subject line of the email.

-Yes.
-However, you must contact the School of Medicine Admissions Office at (478) 301-2524 or email@example.com to request that items be copied from your M.D. application to your M.S. in Biomedical Sciences application.
-While a copy of your transcript will be transferred to your M.S. in Biomedical Sciences file, you must send a new official transcript from your degree-granting institution.
+Only Letters of Recommendation can be transferred from your M.D. application.
+After submitting your application, you must contact the School of Medicine Admissions Office at 1-800-MERCER-U or firstname.lastname@example.org to request that items be copied from your M.D. application to your M.S. in Preclinical Sciences application.
+You must send a new official transcript from your degree-granting institution as well as a PDF copy of the official MCAT score report.

 First, try to download your official score report from the testing service website.
 If that is not an option, then you must scan the official paper report that you received from the testing service.
 Please send your score report as a pdf file by email to the School of Medicine Admissions Office at email@example.com.
 Please include “MSBMS” in the subject line of the email.